txpull/abi-helper/README.md

 ## Configuration

-The `bytecode` can be configured using a config file (default: `.unpack.yaml`) and environment variables.
+The `unpack` can be configured using a config file (default: `.unpack.yaml`) and environment variables.

 You can see sample configuration file at [.txpull.config.sample.yml].